kianenigma/blockchain-reimagined/content/Content/Introduction.md

 In some sense, I am creating the book that I *wish* I had access to at the year 2018, when I was finishing my Computer Science Msc. degree, and exploring a career in a blockchain company.

 ## Polkadot?

-While spent about 6 years working on Polkadot at the time of writing, I do not intend this writing to be particularly centered around Polkadot.
+While I spent about 6 years working on Polkadot at the time of writing, I do not intend this writing to be particularly centered around Polkadot.
+This is not a sale's pitch of Polkadot.
 The early chapters will purely be about general blockchains, and later chapters about scaling will cover Polkadot as one of the approaches.

 Yet, I cannot deny that my understanding of blockchains has a Polkadot-oriented Bias: I learned all of this through the lens of Polkadot, so some degree of bias is unavoidable.

-That being said, I wholly believe that Polkadot is indeed a good blockchain to let influence our biases to a small degree as it is founded by one of main architects of the blockchain space, and the Ethereum cofounder Gavin Wood.
+That being said, I believe that Polkadot is indeed a good blockchain to let influence our biases to a small degree as it is founded by one of main architects of the blockchain space, the person who coined many of the principles I use in this book such as [[Web3]] and [[Resilience]], the Ethereum cofounder and Polkadot founder Gavin Wood.
+This gives me confident that such biases will all be towards keeping the blockchain space centered around its main value offering, creating [[Resilience]] systems and replacing elements of [[Trust#Human-based Trust]] with [[Trust#Science-based Trust]].